ndrarmstrong/web/portfolio/employment/index.markdown

 aggregating together multiple connections - LTE + Wi-Fi, for instance.
 Pravala's platform is used by VoIP providers and automotive manufacturers to ensure seamless uninterrupted connectivity to devices on the move.

-At Pravala I manage and develop our Android, Windows, and Web UIs, our web services, and the architecture for the first category of products (network management and selection).
+At Pravala I managed and developed Android, Windows, and Web UIs, web services, and the architecture for the first category of products (network management and selection).